ezriharmusial/lastmessengers.tv/src/content/linkcasts/thinkingfacultytf-olagaportlyricsvisualizer.md

 image: https://i.ytimg.com/vi/re6WV0HTT-E/maxresdefault.jpg
 imageRatio: aspect-square
 url: https://youtu.be/re6WV0HTT-E
+metadescription: O'laga Port is creative Langwa rap (messages) through which I highlighted on Port Harcourt lifestyle with special focus on Gborokiri and Ikwerre lifestyles.
+I touched on the beauty of Ikwerre girls and the natural temptations that follow such beautiful girls, most of whom seem to be found in Port Harcourt Ghettos.
+O'laga Port is a reminder of what a young man could face when visiting or relocating to Port Harcourt as temptations abound (Too many beautiful black Chikalas in PH).
 ---
 O'laga Port is creative Langwa rap (messages) through which I highlighted on Port Harcourt lifestyle with special focus on Gborokiri and Ikwerre lifestyles.

 I touched on the beauty of Ikwerre girls and the natural temptations that follow such beautiful girls, most of whom seem to be found in Port Harcourt Ghettos.

-O'laga Port is a reminder of what a young man could face when visiting or relocating to Port Harcourt as temptations abound (Too many beautiful black Chikalas in PH). lyrics
+O'laga Port is a reminder of what a young man could face when visiting or relocating to Port Harcourt as temptations abound (Too many beautiful black Chikalas in PH).

+lyrics

 (Intro)
 One, Two